 Atsuta Shrine Hatsumode

 Atsuta Jingu was originally founded about 1900 years ago, when the sacred sword Kusanagi-no-tsurugi, one of the Imperial symbols, was enshrined.
 The shrine has a peaceful feel (although not in the New Year period when people line the paths to pray) and boasts many old and beautiful sacred trees.
-Going there by train is preferable to car as there is not much parking.
-The shrine is accessable via Jingu Nishi Station on the Meijo (purple) subway line, or Jingu-Mae on the Meitetsu line.
+Going there by train is preferable to by car as there is not much parking.
+The shrine is accessible via Jingu Nishi Station on the Meijo (purple) subway line, or Jingu-Mae on the Meitetsu line.

 Atsuta Shrine in Nagoya (JIS Article)